 You’ve probably heard of a holding company when searching on how to start a business.
 Holding companies exist in all countries, and you should have heard of a few well-known ones such as Alphabet Inc., Berkshire Hathaway and Johnson & Johnson.
 These companies are usually known as the ‘parent’ company while the companies under them are called ‘subsidiaries’.

-In this article, we will go through what exactly is a holding company, what you should look out for when considering to open a holding company, why you should consider this option, and how to go about opening one.
+In this article, we will go through what exactly is a holding company, what you should look out for when considering to register a holding company, why you should consider this option, and how to go about opening one.

 What is a Holding Company?